jaspector

 A permit is required anytime a structure is constructed or altered, or when project cost is more than $500.

-Typical processing time is Usually fast; simple remodel/addition review can be as little as 24 hours.
+Building permit processing times in Moulton, Alabama, AL typically run Usually fast; simple remodel/addition review can be as little as 24 hours.
 Commercial jobs go through a Technical Review Committee process..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Painting inside or out; New flooring; Projects costing less than $500.
+Not all construction work requires a permit in Moulton, Alabama, AL. The following work is generally exempt: Painting inside or out; New flooring; Projects costing less than $500.
+When in doubt, confirm with the local building department before starting work.